failk8s/lab-carvel-passwords/workshop/content/exercises/03-generated-passwords.md

 values when using ``ytt`` and the next part of this workshop will explain how it can actually be done.
-In presenting this solution, it will be shown that even though randomized values are generated, it can still be made deterministic, or at least to a level which is adequate for a subset of uses cases.
+In presenting this solution, it will be shown that even though randomized values are generated, it can still be made deterministic, or at least to a level which is adequate for many use cases.